Ryan O'Callaghan

-Ryan Thomas O'Callaghan (born July 19, 1983) is a former American football offensive tackle.
-He played college football at California and was drafted by the New England Patriots in the fifth round of the 2006 NFL Draft.
+Ryan Thomas O'Callaghan (born July 19, 1983) is an American former professional football offensive tackle.
+He played college football for the California Golden Bears and was selected by the New England Patriots in the fifth round of the 2006 NFL draft.
 He also played for the Kansas City Chiefs.

+Early life

+O'Callaghan was born on July 19, 1983, in Susanville, California, to Tom and Evelyn O'Callaghan.
+He attended Enterprise High School in Redding, California, where he played both on the offensive and defensive lines.
+As a senior, O'Callaghan was listed at 6 ft 7 in and 325 lbs and earned PrepStar All-America honors after he allowed no sacks while registering 74 pancake blocks.
+He also competed in track and field, winning a section title in shot put as a senior.
+O'Callaghan committed to playing college football at the University of California, Berkeley.

+College career

+O'Callaghan played with the California Golden Bears from 2001 to 2005, making 35 career starts.
+He was a two-time first-team All-Pac-10 selection and won the Morris Trophy.

 Professional career

 New England Patriots

 As a rookie, O'Callaghan started in his first NFL game against the Buffalo Bills in 2006 at right tackle.
 He would go on to start six games in 2006, as well as a game in 2007, filling in for injured starter Nick Kaczur.
 O'Callaghan missed the entire 2008 season after being placed on injured reserve with a shoulder injury on August 28.
 He was waived by the Patriots on September 5, 2009, during final cuts.

 Kansas City Chiefs

 O'Callaghan was picked up off waivers by the Kansas City Chiefs on September 6, 2009, after being released by New England the previous day.
 He started 12 games that year.
 The Chiefs re-signed O'Callaghan on April 15, 2010.
 He played in 11 games with one start.